allandala/My-first-kotlin-demo-project/README.md

-# My-first-kotlin-demo-project
+# My first kotlin project
-Nothing much just doing some kotlin tests
+Nothing much just doing some kotlin tests in Variables, loops and if statements. 😔😐